Oh to have a brand new, high-efficient air conditioner! Wouldn’t that be great?

 Most air conditioning systems can last anywhere from 10 to 15 years.
 Of course, there are exceptions to these numbers on both sides.
 But generally speaking, if your air conditioner is 10 to 15 years old, it would be wise to begin to consider the cost of replacing the unit while also watching for other indicators to arise.

-If your unit uses R22 refrigerant, it’d be a wise decision to consider replacing it.
-R22, or Freon, is being phased out and will be illegal on January 1, 2020.
-Up until that point, this refrigerant will be very expensive and will cost more to have your unit serviced with it.
-Newer units are using the EPA accepted refrigerant, R410A, which will be the replacement refrigerant for R22.
+If your unit uses R22 refrigerant or R410a refrigerant, it’d be a wise decision to consider replacing it.
+R22, or Freon, was phased out and made illegal on January 1, 2020.
+Newer units are using the EPA accepted refrigerant, R410A, which was the replacement refrigerant for R22.
 These refrigerants are not compatible or interchangeable.

 Find out more on the R22 phase out.